-Through a series of lectures, seminars and reading groups you’ll explore the key concepts, ideas, issues and research methodologies relating to the practice and theory of Photography.
+In this module you will explore the key concepts, ideas, issues and research methodologies relating to the practice and theory of photography.
 With particular focus on the cultural and social contexts within your chosen discipline, you'll produce a portfolio of critical responses to contemporary debates in research and professional practice.

 Your skills, knowledge and understanding will be entirely assessed by coursework including practical projects, oral presentations and supporting written work.
 There are no exams.